Using Orbital Queries

 This will clear the Custom SQL field and place the previous SQL statement at the bottom of the page.

-To send the query to the specified endpoints click Live Query.
+To send the query to the specified endpoints click Run Query.
 The results will be returned in the right pane:

-The Download all as [Format Type] function allows you to download the records of all the results of the active live query.
-The records retrieved using the Download all as [Format Type] can be either formatted in a Comma Separated Value (CSV) file or a JavaScript Object Notation (JSON) file.
+The Download function allows you to download the records of all the results of the active ad hoc query.
+The records retrieved using Download can be either formatted in a Comma Separated Value (CSV) file or a JavaScript Object Notation (JSON) file.

 When the results file is ready to download, Orbital will display the download is ready message, as shown below.

-This will download the live query results in a ZIP file.
+This will download the ad hoc query results in a ZIP file.

 More Info